Kevin McKenna: If the SNP don’t care about independence, why should we?

 All of them ought to have provided renewed impetus for the stalled campaign for Scottish independence.
 Instead, each fresh Tory assault on British society is seen as a career opportunity for the leeches and bottom-feeders that attach to the SNP’s pension enterprise.

 We’re less than 12 months out from the SNP’s fabled 2023 referendum target.
-The promised stream of White Papers has resulted in two woolly statements of the bleedin’ obvious on green energy and currency, both of which would struggle to gain a pass at Higher Modern Studies.
+The promised stream of White Papers has resulted in two woolly statements of the bleeding obvious on energy security and currency, both of which would struggle to gain a pass at Higher Modern Studies.

 A wretched assortment of Westminster party hacks seem to spend most of their time as NATO propagandists when they’re not trolling feminists and lesbians or hurling infantile insults at Alba.